tangerinedream/AWS_EC2_Scheduler/README.md

 <dt>TierTagValue (Sort Key)</dt>
 <dd>: The name of the Tag *Value* that will be used as a search target for instances for this particular tier.
 The Tag *Key* is specified in the WorkloadSpec.</dd>

+<dt>TierScaling</dt>
+<dd>:  Optional dictionary containing the _Profile_ mapping of user name to instance type and size.
+Scaling is only used at Start Action time, and is optional.
+Dictionary is _profile name_ : instance size.
+If a tier does not contain an _Profile_ as specified on the command line, no scaling action will occur when the tier is started.</dd>

 </dl>